ices-tools-dev/echoSMs/docs/anatomical_data_store.md

 - KRM: non-circular cross-sections along a straight centreline
 - DWBA: circular cross-sections along a curved centreline
 - DCM: circular cross-sections along a straight or curved centreline

+### Shape data structure

+The format of model shape data is specified in the echoSMs anatomical data store schema, but some additional explanatory notes and examples are provided here (_to do_).
+Code is also provided in the echoSMs python package to make it easy to convert data to the schema format (_to do_).

 ### Raw files